 SCCJ-315.
-CRIMINAL LAW
+CRIMINAL LAW 3:3:0

 A study of both substantive and procedural criminal law.
 Consideration is given to its historical development, principles of criminal law and criminal liability, and the main doctrines of criminal law toward specific crimes and sanctions.
+Prerequisites: SCCJ 101 or 102 and 200 and 208.
+Credit, three hours.